Town and parish councils

 This amount, called the precept, is added to Council Tax, collected by Cheshire West and Chester Council and paid to town and parish councils.

-In the Cheshire West and Chester area there are currently 97 town and parish councils.
+In the Cheshire West and Chester area there are currently 97 town and parish councils and parish meetings.

 Contact details for town and parish councils